katzenpost/katzenpost/docs/specs/mix_decoy_stats_propagation.md

-Nodes (mixes, gateways, and providers) need upload packet-loss statistics to the directory authorities, so that authorities can remove malfunctioning nodes from the consensus in the next epoch.
+Nodes (mixes, gateways, and providers) need upload packet-loss statistics to the directory authorities, so that authorities can label malfunctioning nodes as such in the consensus in the next epoch.

 Nodes currently sign and upload a Descriptor in each epoch.

-In the future, they should instead upload a "DescriptorUploadDocument" (fixme, better name) containing:
+In the future, they would instead upload a "UploadDescStats" containing:
     * Descriptor
     * Stats
     * Signature

 Stats contains:
     * a map from pairs-of-mixes to the ratio of count-of-loops-sent vs count-of-loops-received

-Authorities can now detect failing mixes and remove them from the next epoch, or later potentially adjust their bandwidth weights.
-Clients do not need nodes' stats or their signatures over their descriptor, because they are reliant on the directory authorities anyway.

-### 1.2 Cryptographic primitives

-For our cryptographic signature scheme we have chosen the hybrid post quantum signature scheme with the smallest signature size, `Ed25519-Dilithium2`.
+**refer to our non-existent document on Provider orignated deocy loop traffic design discussion**

 ### 1.3 Terminology